gilch/hissp/docs/macro_tutorial.rst

    #> 16#-FF
    Traceback (most recent call last):
      ...
-   ValueError: invalid literal for int() with base 16: 'QzH_FF'
+   ValueError: invalid literal for int() with base 16: 'Dash_FF'

 But this is fine.